We are making meals we can save up for the future this week and also prepping for camping next week.

 While our red ranger chicken breasts would taste better, using the cornish breed would make for a larger stuffed breast.

 I need to pre-cook some steaks for camping to make the trip more enjoyable, so this weekend we will sous vide a big batch and freeze some to sear off at camp and others we will eat for dinner.

 I am using just the tenderloins and rib-eye cap steaks because I want to splurge.
 I've included a link to those items here for a future order if you're interested.
 The Ribeye Cap is my absolute favorite steak.

 Roasting green beans in a hot oven with some olive oil is easy.
 Then adding a quick drizzle of truffle oil makes for a quick and delicious side dish - I love adding some toasted pine nuts on top too!

 Or there is aways bacon and beans - see the recipe to the right / below:

 If you are not familiar with ribeye cap steaks, they are better than tenderloin.
 Thin like flank steaks with great flavor and the tenderest steak.
 Not every package will have a ribeye cap steak as there are only a few per steer.

-This is a flat rate box and is priced per box.
-They are labeled as the minimum weight of 2.25lbs, most boxes weigh more.
+This is a flat rate box and is priced per box for the three packs.
+The weight may range from 2.25 - 3lbs

 I can't tell you how happy I am with these pancakes.
 I love making them for guests because they are always surprised at how good pancakes can be.